dbriksza/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive works on multiple screen sizes where as responsive tries to work on all.

 2. Describe what it means to be mobile first vs desktop first.

+The site is built first for mobile or desktop then media queries change the layout for the one it is not first designed for when presented on that device

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+font-size 62.5% will change "medium" (the general standard on desktop) font-size to 10px (medium is 16, multiplied by .625 = 10) and that makes it easier to change size with rem multipliers

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing makes coding CSS more like other programming languages (i.e. c# js python) and automatically translates it into regular CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I can use all of the stuff given to us, but I feel like I'd like to have a better understanding of what goes on behind the scenes beyond "it changes it from LESS to CSS"

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.